In my opinion the Travel Scope 70 is an entry-level telescope for those on-the-go or for a beginner user.

 This Celestron Scope is made with ultimate portability in mind, so essentially, it’s designed for any observer who does a lot of traveling with their scope.
 This could mean anything from traveling across the country and globe-trotting to hikes, camping, and other sites in which you’d need to travel to get there.

-Unfortunately, its optical build has limitations for the intermediate and experienced user, so professional use is out of the question.
+Unfortunately, I believe its optical build has limitations for the intermediate and experienced user, so professional use is out of the question.
 Hence, it’s a great scope for the beginner observer or for an experienced one looking for recreational use with reasonable quality while sticking to the lowest budgets.

-The Travel Scope 70 is one of our favorite telescopes under $100 and is an excellent daytime scope when you need it for terrestrial viewing for activities like spotting rifle and archery groupings at the range and observing wildlife activity from a distance.
+The Travel Scope 70 is one of my favorite telescopes under $100 and is an excellent daytime scope when you need it for terrestrial viewing for activities like spotting rifle and archery groupings at the range and observing wildlife activity from a distance.
 For birdwatching, there is some chromatic aberration that limits this observation for professional use or photography, but it suffices for the amateur birder.
 As a nighttime scope for casual astronomical use, expect reasonable performance for lunar, planetary, and open star clusters.

 Features & Benefits